 This is a feasibility trial investigating the use of a remote monitoring digital platform and wearable technology to improve the safety and accuracy of at-home exercise monitoring during prehabilitation (clinician-led exercise) prior to autologous stem cell transplant for individuals with Multiple Myeloma.

-This collaborative project between the Institute of Physical Activity and Nutrition (IPAN-Deakin) and Barwon Health (Allied Health and Cancer Services) is about to commence recruitment.
+This collaborative project between the Institute of Physical Activity and Nutrition (IPAN-Deakin) and Barwon Health (Allied Health and Cancer Services).

-For further information on this study please contact lead researcher Catherine Williams, Physiotherapist.
+For further information on this study please contact Catherine Williams, Physiotherapist, Allied Health Clinical Trials Lead.

 Surgery for breast cancer – Barriers and enablers to engagement with prehabilitation